Leadership

 View all articles by David Kim →

-A practical 90-day plan to deploy AI agents with governance: metrics, permission tiers, eval gates, and weekly rituals for founders and operators.
+A 90-day plan to deploy AI agents with clear owners, permission tiers, eval gates, metrics, and a simple weekly leadership cadence.

 Download Free Resource